First Circle (album)

-First Circle is a Grammy Award–winning jazz album by the Pat Metheny Group.
-Released in 1984, it is the group's fourth studio release.
+First Circle is the fourth studio album by the Pat Metheny Group.
+It was recorded over four days in February 1984 and released on ECM later that year.
 Metheny is joined by Lyle Mays on keyboards, Steve Rodby on bass, Paul Wertico on drums, and Pedro Aznar on vocals, percussion, and guitar.
 First Circle won the Grammy Award for Best Jazz Fusion Performance.

 History

 Two personnel changes occurred.
 Drummer Danny Gottlieb was replaced by Paul Wertico, and the Group was joined by multi-instrumentalist Pedro Aznar, who had already established himself with the band Serú Girán in his native Argentina.

 On First Circle, the Group used instruments it hadn't recorded with before, including the sitar ("Yolanda, You Learn"), trumpet ("Forward March"), and agogo bells ("Tell It All").
 The first song, "Forward March", with Lyle Mays on trumpet, uses dissonant, out-of-tune chords and shifting time signatures.
 On putting the song first, Metheny remarked that it "seemed like a good idea at the time."

 This was the first Group album to feature a song with written lyrics, "Más Allá," by Aznar.